NCAR/HPC-Docs/docs/compute-systems/derecho/starting-derecho-jobs/derecho-job-script-examples-content.md

     export MPICH_GPU_MANAGED_MEMORY_SUPPORT_ENABLED=1

     # Run application using the cray-mpich MPI
-    #   The ‘get_local_rank’ command is a script that sets several GPU-
+    #   The ‘set_gpu_rank’ command is a script that sets several GPU-
     #   related environment variables to allow MPI-enabled GPU
     #   applications to run.
-The get_local_rank script is detailed
+The set_gpu_rank script is detailed
     #   in the binding section below, and is also made available
     #   via the ncarenv module.
-    mpiexec -n 8 -ppn 4 get_local_rank ./executable_name
+    mpiexec -n 8 -ppn 4 set_gpu_rank ./executable_name
     ```